 - Learning disabilities.
 Learners might not be equipped to read and process information in a set period of time.
 You might need to avoid using things like timed quizzes in your courses.

 The disabilities and design factors mentioned above are some of the considerations you want to account for when you create accessible e-learning.

 Before you begin designing an accessible course, make sure you’re familiar with the set of standards your content needs to meet for compliance.
 Different countries have varying legislation and guidelines in place that document specific compliance requirements.
 In the U.S., a federal law called Section 508 mandates that all online technology developed or used by the federal government be accessible to people with disabilities.
-Read more about Articulate Storyline and Section 508 Accessibility.
+Read more about Storyline 360 and Section 508 Accessibility.

 Plan for Accessibility Early On